The undergraduate experience: SCAD Core

 General education courses in liberal arts are designed to develop students as critical thinkers by providing an intellectual foundation and breadth of knowledge for lifelong learning.
 Based on the general education framework, these classes are designed to develop six core competencies for all undergraduate students:

 - Critical analysis.
-Students will employ a disciplined process to conceptualize, apply, analyze, synthesize and/or evaluate information as a guide to decision-making and action.
+Students employ a disciplined process to conceptualize, apply, analyze, synthesize and/or evaluate information as a guide to decision-making and action.

 - Multicultural/historical perspectives.
-Students will examine beliefs and ideologies from cultures and eras that may be different from their own.
+Students examine beliefs and ideologies from cultures and eras that may be different from their own.

 The organization of these courses into a two-year sequence allows students to complete necessary prerequisites for future study and also prepares them for the work of the major.
 Students should consult their programs of study for specific curriculum requirements.

 Sample SCAD Core courses